 Ms. Jasmine Elshear, a member of our High School Counseling Team, works closely with students who intend to apply for the UAE Equivalency.
 High School coursework and external exam requirements for the UAE Equivalency are frequently updated by the Ministry of Education.
 However, there are fixed requirements based on a student's nationality and religion.
-Ms. Jasmine meets with all students (and their parents) beginning in Grade 10 to review the latest requirements and determine whether students will pursue the Equivalency.
+Equivalency requirements are subject to change by the Ministry of Education and the High School Counseling team is in close contact with the MOE to receive the latest updates in order to ensure every student meets the requirements.